-The National Health Practitioner Boards of Australia seek expressions of interest from suitably qualified and experienced persons to be appointed as a member of a state, territory or regional board of a National Board under the Health Practitioner Regulation National Law Act, as in force in each state and territory (the National Law).
+The National Health Practitioner Boards of Australia seek expressions of interest from suitably qualified and experienced practitioners to be appointed to the Victorian Board of the Nursing and Midwifery Board of Australia (the Victorian Board) under the Health Practitioner Regulation National Law Act, as in force in each state and territory (the National Law).

-State, territory and regional board appointments are made by the relevant Minister for Health under Section 36 of the National Law.
+Victorian Board appointments are made by the Victorian Minister for Health under Section 36 of the National Law.